In first recruitment drive since scrapping of Article 370, 29,000 youth sign up for Indian Army

 Officials say that the numbers are encouraging and 40 per cent of the youth who signed up are Muslims.
 This is also the first recruitment drive since August 5, the day the government announced that Article 370 was being scrapped.

 The Army in a tweet said, "to provide job opportunities to youth of J&K, #IndianArmy organises recruitment rally at #Reasi from 03 to 09 Sep.
-Registration of 29000 aspiring youth & turnout of 2500 candidates on first day, reflects the desire of youth of J&K to join mainstream & serve the nation.''
+Registration of 29,000 aspiring youth & turnout of 2,500 candidates on the first day, reflects the desire of youth of J&K to join mainstream & serve the nation.''

-The vacancies are being filled up for the posts of soldier general duty, soldier technical, godlier technical nursing assistance, godlier technical nursing assistance veterinary, soldier clerk, store keeper technical and soldier tradesman.
+The vacancies are being filled up for the posts of soldier general duty, soldier technical, godlier technical nursing assistance, godlier technical nursing assistance veterinary, soldier clerk, storekeeper technical and soldier tradesman.